camunda/camunda-docs-manual/content/webapps/shared-options/container-based-authentication.md

 # What Is Container-Based Authentication?

-Camunda supports a broad range of containers, including Tomcat, JBoss, Wildfly, IBM WebSphere and Oracle WebLogic.
+Camunda supports a broad range of containers, including Tomcat, Wildfly, IBM WebSphere and Oracle WebLogic.
 Using Container-Based Authentication, it is possible to move the authentication action to the container level, which will then make the authentication result available to the Camunda Web Applications.

 # Enabling Container-Based Authentication